Family Support Resources and Tips

 2-1-1 CNY: This comprehensive resource connects people to resources throughout CNY for housing, utilities, food, mental health, substance abuse, family, health, finances and more.
-Call 211 or or visit the 211 CNY website to get answers to questions and help finding resources or getting connected to agencies that can help meet your needs.
+Simply call 211 or or visit the 211 CNY website to get answers to questions and help finding resources or getting connected to agencies that can help meet your needs.

 ESM Counselors Available for Parents/Students: ESM elementary, middle and high school counselors are available to help families.
 Feel free to email counselors in any building or call the school.